 For sure, after you have completed your studies in the Netherlands, you can apply for a valid residence permit for up to five years.
 But to qualify for this, you must have a contract of employment.

-In conclusion, if you are looking for which of the best countries support study and work, then the Netherlands is one of such.
+In conclusion, if you are looking for which of the best countries supports study and work, then the Netherlands is one of them.
 We hope this concise guide was helpful.